 NOTE: This post is part of our Debt Settlement Guide.
 If you’ve missed any of the previous content, or would like to start at the beginning, please see the links at the bottom of this page.

 Reaching the point where you have a verbal agreement to settle and pay off a debt for an amount you can afford is exciting, and a relief at the same time.
 You must be careful not to lose sight of what are still critical concerns before celebrating your success.
-This debt relief program report will help you focus on crossing the debt settlement finish line with confidence – when your success is documented..
+This information will help you focus on crossing the debt settlement finish line with confidence – when your success is documented.

 You should not attempt to negotiate an account, or offer a settlement amount, until you have the targeted dollar amount you need to fund an agreement.
-It makes little sense to start negotiating a settlement amount if you do not have the money to pay.
-Just making calls to “feel out the situation” wastes your time and could hurt your efforts later.
+It makes little sense to start negotiating a settlement amount if you don’t have the money to pay.
+Just making calls to “feel out the situation” wastes everyone’s time and could hurt your efforts later.

-If you are a DIY reader be sure to participate in the comment sections of relevant page topics in order to get feedback about timing and targeting for your debts you are looking to settle.
-The comment section at the bottom of this page is the perfect place to post questions about a settlement letter you have received, or what you could do if you are having a hard time getting one sent to you.
+If you are a DIY reader, be sure to participate in the comment sections of relevant page topics in order to get feedback about timing and targeting for your debts you are looking to settle.
+The comment section at the bottom of this page is the perfect place to post questions about a settlement letter you have received, or what you could do if you’re having a hard time getting one sent to you.

 Reaching a settlement agreement can take one phone call, or it may take several calls over a period of days, weeks, or even months.
 When a deal is struck, you know that no deal is a real deal until it is documented, and then paid in accordance with the agreement.

 Debt settlement letters with original creditors and debt collectors are typically a standard form that will consist of the following:

 - The date the letter was drafted.

 - Your name.